 - symptoms seen as intrusions in their daily lives

-- women defending themselves against this intrusion to remain in control and to maintain social responsibilities
+- women defending themselves against this intrusion to remain in control and to maintain social/family responsibilities

 - as their symptoms evolved into constant chest pain, the women began to realize the seriousness of their symptoms